 For example:

-These features allow you to invite someone who isn't part of your organization to participate with select employees, but only in a special designated area of the platform.
+These features allow you to invite someone who isn't part of your organization to participate with select employees, and only in a specially designated area of the platform.

 Employee intranets in the 1990s could be summarized by a sense of inflexibility, limited use cases, limited features—and just like internet sites of the time—compromising on design and user experience.